 If you still get the error, please try following steps 1-10 again, but this time, delete everything in the "Variable value" field in step 7 and just paste in the folder paths from step 8 so that the field only has those folder paths.
 If you still get the error after that, please restart your computer and check iExplorer again.

-If you still need assistance with this issue, please submit a support ticket and let us know whether you were able to try all of the steps above and whether you tried using iExplorer on a different computer.
+If you still need assistance with this issue, please submit a support ticket and let us know whether you were able to try all of the steps above, which versions of iExplorer you have, and whether you tried using iExplorer 3 or 4 on a different computer.